simpeg/simpeg/docs/examples/EM_FDEM_SusEffects.rst

 .. --------------------------------- ..

-FDEM: Effects of susceptibility
+EM: FDEM: Effects of susceptibility
 ===============================

 When airborne freqeuncy domain EM (AFEM) survey is flown over the earth including significantly susceptible bodies (magnetite-rich rocks), negative data is often observed in the real part of the lowest frequency (e.g. Dighem system 900 Hz).
-This phenomenon mostly based upon magnetization occurs due to a susceptible body when the magnetic field applied.
+This phenomenon mostly based upon magnetization occurs due to a susceptible body when the magnetic field is applied.

 To clarify what is happening in the earth when we are exciting the earth with a loop source in the frequency domain we run three forward modelling: